Welcome

 A strategy is an intervention, approach, or tactic employed in order to achieve a goal.

-Values are underlying principles and beliefs that underlie and justify goals.
+Values are the underlying principles and beliefs that underlie and justify goals.

-Risk factors are genetic, socioeconomic, behavioral, and acquired characteristics and conditions that make specific outcomes (e.g., premature death or disability) more likely.
+Risk factors are genetic, socioeconomic, behavioral, and acquired characteristics, conditions, and circumstances that make future outcomes (e.g., premature death or disability) more likely.

-Problems are viewed as obstacles, challenges, or opportunities when they impact goal achievement.
+Problems are viewed as obstacles, challenges, or opportunities if and when they impact goal achievement.

 Priorities are goals of greatest importance.